-Interview: Sacred Spirits on the Spinach brand book
+Interview: Sacred Spirit founders discuss the brand book by Spinach

 Sacred Spirits creates some of the world’s most celebrated spirits.
 The founders of this London boutique distillery, Ian Hart and Hilary Whitney, and their small teamwork using an innovative vacuum distillation process and produce a range of unique gins, vodkas, and whiskeys.
 Recently the team asked Spinach to create ‘Sacred by Nature’, a stylish brand book to tell the company story and its evolution from a small batch microdistillery to a global brand.
 The London creative agency was also tasked to re-design the company website.
 We caught up with Hilary to find out more.